kzmeyao/sando/src/places/usa/sabrina-lake-trail.md

 <figure>

 There was rain and the sounds of a storm as we kicked off our hike.
 It wasn't the best of signs.
-To add to the unease, a hiker we passed along the way also said that they slepted through a storm and got hailed on the other day.
-That interaction definitely made us feel apprehensive, but as we arrived at Blue Lake, the location for our first night's rest, a scenic sunset quickly put our unrest to an end.
+To make matters worse, a hiker we passed along the way also said that they slepted through a storm and got hailed on the other day.
+That interaction definitely made us feel uneasy, but as we arrived at Blue Lake, the location for our first night's rest, a scenic sunset quickly put our unrest to an end.
 It felt like everything was going to be alright.

 <figure>
 <figure>